How much does a pet really cost?

 How much does a cat cost over its lifetime?

-Typical figures: a cat at the typical tier costs $15,000–$25,000 over a 15-year life — about $1,000–$1,700 per year.
+Typical figures (US): a cat at the typical tier costs $15,000–$25,000 over a 15-year life — about $1,000–$1,700 per year.
 Cats are notably cheaper than dogs across all categories: smaller food bills, no grooming for shorthairs, no boarding-when-travelling problem (cats can be left with a sitter who stops by).
-The biggest cat-specific recurring cost is litter, which adds $200–$400/year.
+The biggest cat-specific recurring cost is litter, roughly a quarter of supplies spend in any market.
+Switch the currency selector for UK, Canadian, or Australian PPP-adjusted figures.

 Is pet insurance worth it?